aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

    Use vi /usr/local/naa/naa-script.sh and review the top portion of the script
     - SPECIFIC_ACCOUNTID_LIST: List specific accounts (SPACE DELIMITED) if you wish to run the command only against those or leave "allaccounts" to detect and execute against all accounts in the AWS Org
         >Default Value: allaccounts
-    - REGION_LIST (SPACE DELIMITED): Specify regions to execute commands in
+    - REGION_LIST (SPACE DELIMITED): Specify regions to analyze with Network Access Analyzer
         >Default Value: us-east-1 - Initially set via CFT parameter
     - IAM_CROSS_ACCOUNT_ROLE: The IAM Role name created for cross account execution
         >Default Value: NAAExecRole - Initially set via CFT parameter